Username: Password:

 Q: What support is there during the course from the department?

-A: The team includes Professor Andrew Finlay (Head of Department), Dr Maria Gonzalez (Postgraduate Courses Director), Helen Pugsley, (Lecturer and DPD Course Director), two Learning Technologists and five Postgraduate Course Coordinators.
+A: The team includes Professor Vincent Piguet (Head of Department), Dr Maria Gonzalez (Postgraduate Courses Director), Helen Pugsley, (Lecturer and DPD Course Director), two Learning Technologists and four Postgraduate Course Coordinators.
 An international team of tutors and examiners provide expertise in assessing and providing feedback concerning the regular assessed work.

 Q: What accreditation does the diploma course hold?